haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

   For example, Unix and Windows are mostly a superset of WASI, so WASI-compatible file-descriptor-oriented code should work everywhere.

-  Exactly how many separate libraries is justified is left to the CLC.
+  Exactly how many separate libraries is justified is left to the CLC to decide.

   This fixes **Problem 3**.